mbealewales/amortisation/ROADMAP.md

 ### Improve the way that the calculation is done

 The maths basically uses doubles, and a not-great double->formatted String->double to fix to 2 decimal places.
-Probably better to use a `BigDecimal` etc.
+Probably better to use a `BigDecimal` etc.?

 ### Document the Rest API